| CLEANING AND RESTORATION OF AN R-390 RADIO This is just a start. I intend to expand this from time to time.

 each of the sub assemblies EXCEPT the RF deck which needs more attention.

-Don't be frightened to really saturate with the 409 both inside and out.
+Don't be frightened to really saturate with the 409 both inside and

 Let soak for 5-10 minutes then hose out until all trace of soapiness